LAB02-Admin/HASS.Agent-Docs/docs/notifications/notification-actionable.md

 ![image](https://user-images.githubusercontent.com/81011038/190643738-724dac45-4d03-4a19-a0e6-3a59b5de0aad.png)

-Click `YES`, and another popup should show:
+Click `Yes`, and another popup should show:

 ![image](https://user-images.githubusercontent.com/81011038/190643932-747b90ad-cec9-4ef0-828f-b4a324b99bf9.png)

+Done, you've now got actionable notifications!
+Remember that you should better descriptive names for your actions, but you can always set the `title` value of the action to anything you want, even a simple `yes` or `no`.